 Enjoy making this one pot seafood jambalaya recipe We serve this as our family vacation dinner, and when feeding a crowd at home watching football.

-Maybe the best part of this one pot seafood jambalaya dish, is that it’s ready by game time, so you get to sit back and enjoy the game, the company and the food, without having to scurrying around preparing food to serve once people arrive to the party.
+Maybe the best part of this one pot seafood jambalaya dish is that it’s ready by game time, so you get to sit back and enjoy the game, the company and the food, without having to scurry around preparing food to serve once people arrive at the party.

 - 1/2 cup olive oil

 - 2 onions chopped

 - 4 cloves of garlic grated or crushed